cristinacolpos/PELA-blocks/README.md

 ## Calibrate

-**TL;DR** *: To get a nice snap fit for your printer, slicer settings and material, print a calibration bar and test fit commercial bricks to the top knobs, bottom sockets and side technic holes.
+**TL;DR** *: To get a nice snap fit for your printer, slicer settings and material, print a calibration beam and test fit commercial bricks to the top knobs, bottom sockets and side technic holes.
 Update the best `top_tweak` and `bottom_tweak` into [`material.scad`](material.scad).
 Now open any model in OpenSCAD, press `F6` to generate the model then `F7` to export an STL.*

 [![PELA Example fit of a calibration block](images/PELA-calibration-test-fit-with-LEGO.jpg)](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks/blob/master//PELA-calibration.stl)

-There are several possible calibration bars.
+There are several possible calibration beams.
 Most users will want the one linked below unless they are printing with flexible filament.

 Test fit the top, bottom and sides to get something which is tight but not too tight.
 Then update your settings in  [`material.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/material.scad) then one time calibration is complete.